Index

 bluelin2_l

-BENIN > AFRICA > INDEX
+HOLIDAY IN BENIN > AFRICA

-Provinces in Benin : Atakora, Atlantique, Borgou, Mono, Oueme, Zou .
+Provinces in Benin : Atakora, Atlantique, Borgou, Mono, Oueme, Zou.

 The country is a long stretch of land perpendicular to the Coast of the Gulf of Guinea [ Atlantic ].
-It is bordered on the north by Burkina Faso and the Republic of Niger, on the east by the Federal Republic of Nigeria and on the west by the Republic of Togo.

 Capital City of Benin: Porto Novo.